KBZS/2015-Retake-Programming-State-Exam-Lithuania-/README.md

 # 2015-Retake-Programming-State-Exam-Lithuania-
-The solution for the first exercise of the 2015 IT State exam (Lithuania) (Retake session) Check Project\main.cpp
+The solution for the 2015 IT State exam (Lithuania) (Retake session) Check Project\main.cpp